Momentum alignment and the optical valley Hall effect in low-dimensional Dirac materials: Introduction

 \section{Introduction}

-One of the best-known properties of graphene is its universal optical absorption for a broad range of frequencies \cite{Nair_Science_08}.
-It is less-known that a linearly polarized excitation creates in graphene-like materials a strongly anisotropic distribution of photoexcited carriers, with their momenta aligned preferentially normal to the polarization plane, allowing one to effectively steer the direction of electrons by light.
+One of the best-known properties of graphene is its universal optical absorption for a broad range of frequencies~\cite{Nair_Science_08}.
+It is less-known that a linearly polarized excitation creates in graphene-like materials a strongly anisotropic distribution of photoexcited carriers, with their momenta aligned preferentially normal to the polarization plane, allowing one to effectively steer the direction of electrons by light~\cite{BookHartmann2011,*thesishartmann}.
 This largely overlooked effect is the central theme of our paper.
-A similar momentum alignment phenomenon occurs in bulk GaAs-type semiconductors \cite{Zakharchenya_84} and quantum wells \cite{Merkulov1991,Mirlin_SST_92,Kash92PRL,PortnoiSovPhysSemicond91,PortnoiSovPhysSemicond92}, where the electrons created by the interband absorption of linearly polarized light are also distributed anisotropically in momentum space; the same selection rules govern polarization properties of quantum-well-based lasers \cite{ShtengelSemiSci93}.
+A similar momentum alignment phenomenon occurs in bulk GaAs-type semiconductors~\cite{Zakharchenya_84} and quantum wells \cite{Merkulov1991,Mirlin_SST_92,Kash92PRL,PortnoiSovPhysSemicond91,PortnoiSovPhysSemicond92}, where the electrons created by the interband absorption of linearly polarized light are also distributed anisotropically in momentum space; the same selection rules govern polarization properties of quantum-well-based lasers \cite{ShtengelSemiSci93}.
 In conventional semiconductors the alignment is due to the spin-orbit interaction, whereas in graphene, it is due to the pseudo-spin.
 Namely, the ratio of the two components of the spinor-like graphene wavefunction depends on the direction of momentum which influences the optical transition selection rules.
-Unlike semiconductors where most optical phenomena are associated with the band edge transitions, photoexcited carriers in graphene are always created with a significant value of momentum and a linearly polarized excitation results in strong momentum anisotropy for all excitation energies.
+Unlike semiconductors where most optical phenomena are associated with the band-edge transitions, photoexcited carriers in graphene are always created with a significant value of momentum and a linearly polarized excitation results in strong momentum anisotropy for all excitation energies.
+Momentum alignment in graphene was first discussed in Ref.~\cite{BookHartmann2011,*thesishartmann} followed by a number of papers mostly dealing with the photogalvanic effect see, e.g., Ref.~\cite{Durnev2021} and references therein.
+Notably, in this paper we do not deal with photocurrents, which are largely influenced by relaxation processes~\cite{Golub11}, rather, we focus on the selection rules and the shape of the momentum distribution function at the instant of photoexcitation.